mihanovak1024/mihanovak1024.github.io/_portfolio/homeclinico.md

 The video instructions also need to be improved a bit, so the users knows exactly how the exercise should be performed.

 ### Progress Overview
-There are also plans to provide the user and his physiotherapist local and remote progress checking.
+There are also plans to provide the user and his physiotherapist local and remote <b style="color:#00adb5">progress</b> monitoring.
 Seeing the progress that was made through time is one of the most motivational factors for a successful recovery.

 Currently we only have the result section of each done therapy, which shows points per game and total points scored.